 LeitwegID – All you wanted to know about the identification of public organizations for electronic invoicing in Germany

-As we made the case earlier, Peppol is the best option to automate your billing to public German customers from November 2020.
+As we made the case earlier, Peppol is the best option to automate your billing to public German customers.
 Understanding the LeitwegID in the context of Peppol will set your projects on rails for success.

 Translated, the LeitwegID means more or less the Guiding Way Identification.
 The LeitwegID is guiding documents to their final recipient within government organizations.
 It is a mandatory content of XRechnung invoices and specified by KoSIT in a 10-page document.
 The LeitwegID applies to public entities only.